hoeghh/k8s-minecraft/README.md

 Start minecraft, and create a new server connection.
 Set the location to localhost and save.

 Later i will use an Ingress Controller for Kubernetes to expose it outside the cluster

+# A sample world
+I have added a sample world with a small house and some kubernetes paintings.
+Just unzip it and place it in the volume.